Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Hades.md

 ***Description:***
 Hades is the god of the dead and king of the underworld.
 Bitter, angry from his lot in eternal life, Hades sulks in the underworld, away from his godly family.
-Don't be fooled by his childish behavior, behind the sulky anger lies true power over the underworld and all the realms within.
+Don't be fooled by his childish behavior, behind the sulky anger lies true power and dominion over the underworld and all the realms within.

-Children of hades play in 1 of two ways:
+Children of hades play in 1 of two roles:
 - Warlock who summons a small army of minions to do his bidding, defending and fighting for the party.
 Not recommended for beginners!

-- Assassin who uses the shadows to sneak up on and incapacitate targets.
+- Assassin who uses the shadows to sneak up on and remove targets.

 ***Boons***: